Booking the Trip: 5,336 Miles of Flying to Nowhere

 Above is a picture of the bird I’ll be flying into Seattle.

 At check-in, only 3 out of the 12 first class seats were filled in.
 On board, 10/12 seats were filled.
 So I assume 5 out of the 7 new people were status upgrades.
-Two of the people I knew had asked for an upgrade simply because the gate agent came on board and asked if everything was alright and the two people said thank you very much, AND also throughout the whole flight it was clear that they had never seen first class before.
-At the end, I felt good that they enjoyed the experience.
+Two of the people I knew had asked for an upgrade simply because I had seen them do it at the gate.

 Now to the seats.
 UA’s Embraer 175 had 12 total seats in first class.
 There were 4 rows in a 1-2 configuration with the single seats being on the left side of the aircraft.
 Usually, I prefer the right side, but this was an obvious choice: solo seat, direct aisle access, and sunset views heading north.
 The seat cushion was well padded, though slightly hard but that’s fine because the seat was definitely relatively new.
 The back padding had the same issue.
 Overall it was still a comfortable seat for a 3-hour flight.
 The legroom was more than enough for me and I am 5′ 9″.